On robust theorems due to Bolzano, Weierstrass, Cantor, and Jordan

 Finally, as discussed in detail in \cite{kohlenbach2}*{\S2}, the base theories $\RCAo$ and $\RCA_{0}$ prove the same $\L_{2}$-sentences `up to language' as the latter is set-based (the $\L_{2}$-language) and the former function-based (the $\L_{\omega}$-language).
 Here, $\L_{2}$ is the language of second-order arithmetic, while $\L_{\omega}$ is the language of all finite types.
 This conservation result is obtained via the so-called $\ECF$-interpretation, discussed next. \begin{rem}[The $\ECF$-interpretation] \rm The (rather) technical definition of $\ECF$ may be found in \cite{troelstra1}*{p.\ 138, \S2.6}.
 Intuitively, the $\ECF$-interpretation $[A]_{\ECF}$ of a formula $A\in \L_{\omega}$ is just $A$ with all variables of type two and higher replaced by type one variables ranging over so-called `associates' or `RM-codes' (see \cite{kohlenbach4}*{\S4}); the latter are (countable) representations of continuous functionals.
-The $\ECF$-interpretation connects $\RCAo$ and $\RCA_{0}$ (see \cite{kohlenbach2}*{Prop.\ 3.1}) in that if $\RCAo$ proves $A$, then $\RCA_{0}$ proves $[A]_{\ECF}$, again `up to language', as $\RCA_{0}$ is formulated using sets, and $[A]_{\ECF}$ is formulated using types, i.e.\ using type zero and one objects. \end{rem} In light of the widespread use of codes in RM and the common practise of identifying codes with the objects being coded, it is no exaggeration to refer to $\ECF$ as the \emph{canonical} embedding of higher-order into second-order arithmetic.
-Moreover, $\RCAo+\BOOT$ is called the `higher-order counterpart' of $\ACA_{0}$ as the former is a conservative extension of the latter, as $\ECF$ maps $\BOOT$ to $\ACA_{0}$.
-Similarly, $\RCAo+\HBT$ is the `higher-order counterpart' of $\WKL_{0}$.
+The $\ECF$-interpretation connects $\RCAo$ and $\RCA_{0}$ (see \cite{kohlenbach2}*{Prop.\ 3.1}) in that if $\RCAo$ proves $A$, then $\RCA_{0}$ proves $[A]_{\ECF}$, again `up to language', as $\RCA_{0}$ is formulated using sets, and $[A]_{\ECF}$ is formulated using types, i.e.\ using type zero and one objects.